badoo/techblog/_posts/2015-06-22-lets-build-freehand-drawing-in-ios-part-2.markdown

 {% endhighlight %}

-And this is how it looks like (warning, programmer art ahead):
+And this is how it looks (warning, programmer art ahead):

 ![DrawView-points]({{page.imgdir}}/DrawView-points.png)

-So this works fine, but as we'll see in the next section, our approach of adding more code to existing classes is not very flexible.
+This works fine, but as we'll see in the next section, our approach of adding more code to existing classes is not very flexible.

 # Undo functionality

 The main feature we want to talk about in this post is adding **undo**.
-You probably know how it works but let's review it anyway: we'll add a button which lets the user to go back in time, and delete the last drawn line or point.
-This will allow her to correct mistakes or simply make up her mind after drawing something.
-The button can be tapped repeatedly with the effect of deleting more and more lines and dots until the drawing is empty as it was at the beginning.
+You probably know how it works but let's review it anyway.
+We'll add a button which lets the user to go back in time and delete the last line or point she drew.
+This will allow her to correct mistakes or simply change her mind after drawing something.
+The button can be tapped repeatedly with the effect of deleting more and more lines and dots until the drawing is as empty as it was in the beginning.

 Bear in mind that one ‘undo’ will remove the last full line or dot the user drew between touching the screen and lifting the finger from the screen, not the last part of the last line.

 ## Refactoring

 The current code is simple and understandable.
 To add undo, possibly the first idea that comes to mind is to add some kind of memory of the path we have been drawing, and then remove the last part when user taps the button.
 That could be a simple ordered array of points the user went through.

-But then, what about the fact that we want to undo a whole stroke?
+But what about the fact that we want to undo a whole stroke?
 So we need to keep track of when the stroke started and when it ended.
 What about dots?
 We need to differentiate between drawing dots and drawing lines.
 And then, how do we actually undo a line?
 We have a cached buffer with the accumulated contents the user has been drawing, and we can only render on top of it.

-Another issue is that all the code is contained in the view level, and now it is all the 'visual' logic.
-But the only way to access data of touches and the history of the user finger movements is to add the functionality directly to the view.
+Another issue is that all the logic and display is in the same object.
+The only way to access touch data and the history of user finger movements is to add that functionality directly to the view.
 It seems that our `DrawView` object code will grow very fast, so it will be harder to understand and maintain in the future.

-In this case, we can address this issues by stepping back and changing our design.
+In this case, we can address the issue by stepping back and changing our design.
 We'll use a [software design pattern][dp], and this problem in particular is easily modelled with the [command pattern][command].

 ## Command pattern

-The command pattern encapsulates the execution of some action (the command), and abstracts the user of the actions, so it does not know how they are performed.
+The command pattern encapsulates the execution of some actions (the command), and abstracts the user of the actions, so it does not know how they are performed.
 The commands can then be used in a homogeneous way, and higher level operations become trivial, such as reorder, persistence, or in our case, undo.

 ### The commands